skrub-data/skrub/doc/skrub_pipeline.rst

 >>> csv_path = skrub.var("csv_path")
 >>> data = skrub.deferred(pd.read_csv)(csv_path)

-Another consequence of the fact that expressions are evaluated lazily (we are building a pipeline, not immediately computing a single result), any transformation that we apply must not modify its input, but leave it unchanged and return a new value.
+Another consequence of the fact that DataOps are evaluated lazily (we are building a pipeline, not immediately computing a single result), any transformation that we apply must not modify its input, but leave it unchanged and return a new value.